괜찮아요

 Meaning, pronunciation, nuance, and embedded subtitle clips for Korean expressions that learners actually ask about.

 These guides are built for English-speaking Korean learners who want a direct answer first, then real native evidence.
-Each page explains the expression in plain English and lets you replay a matching YouTube subtitle moment inside Tubelang's player.
+Pick a conversation goal below, learn one phrase fast, and compare three real subtitle moments before you move on.

 괜찮아요 means 'it's okay', 'I'm okay', or 'that's fine' depending on the moment.
 Koreans use it to reassure someone, decline politely, or say a situation is acceptable.